Work breakdown structures

 • See the total cost roll up of assigned cost items and subordinate detailed items.

-• Select from the hierarchy structure and show utilized cost items and associated resources in a separate panel
+• Select from the hierarchy structure and show utilized cost items and associated resources in a separate panel.

 • Change quantities of a WBS item.